sapegin/frontend-pull-request-checklist/Readme.md

 - Add tests for new functionality.
   - _For example, add unit tests for tricky code and regression tests for bugs._

+## Documentation

+- Make sure that the documentation and comments are up to date after your changes, document any new APIs.

 ## Before sending code to review

 - Read the ticket one more time and make sure everything is done as requested.